TECH

 Yes, Bluetooth Low Energy versions are backward compatible with each other.
 However, the features that were released in the newest versions won’t be supported by the older ones.

-How to power BLE devices?
+How to Power BLE devices?

 • Coin Cell Batteries